TLeD8/puzzlePlatformer/README.md

 ## How to play:
 1. To play the game, download the ZIP file or clone this repo to your local computer
 2. run  `javac src/PP.java` and `java src/PP.java`
+3. Either choose new game to start a new save file or load game and you can load your own previous save file, or load the ones we made :)
 3. Use WASD to control your character and space to jump.
 Enjoy!